fmi-basel/LSTree/example/README.md

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiDeconvolutionTask
 ```
-> **-Deconv folder requirement**: The outputs from this step include a folder with '-Deconv' as a suffix, and the other steps use the images inside as input for segmentation.
-If this is not needed, a - so far still hacky - way around it is to copy the raw images to an empty folder with the same name before running the config file.
+> **'-Deconv' folder requirement**: The outputs from this step include a folder with '-Deconv' as a suffix, and the other steps use the images inside as input for segmentation.
+If this is not needed, i.e. if only raw data is desired to be processed, a - so far still hacky - way around it is to copy the raw images to an empty folder with the same name before running the config file.

 > **PSF estimation**: As expected during deconvolution, a point-spread-function (PSF) of the optics used for imaging is necessary.
 You can uye [Huygens PSF Distiller](https://svi.nl/Huygens-PSF-Distiller) or the [PSF extraction from python-microscopy](http://python-microscopy.org/doc/PSFExtraction.html).